pedrooaugusto/speech-to-code/spoken/src/modules/typescript/cursor/README.md

 The following are some examples of phrases, in english, used to trigger the command `Move cursor`:

-1. pointer line 1
+1. cursor line 1
-2. cursor symbol K
+2. cursor symbol M
-3. cursor 1ª letter g
+3. pointer first letter M
-4. cursor end line
+4. pointer begin line
 5. pointer next symbol
-6. pointer next 42 symbol
+6. cursor next 1 symbol

 #### Português